Return to Common Sense

 o Israel pursued Hezbollah in populated areas which is permitted by Article 28 of 4th Geneva Convention.

-o Hezbollah is undermining and attempting to take over the Lebanese government.
+o Hezbollah has undermined and taken over the Lebanese government.

-- In 2006 Israel withdrew from Lebanon and gave the Gaza Strip to the Palestinians.
+- In 2006 Israel withdrew from Lebanon and gave the Gaza Strip back to the Arabs.

 o Israel built a security fence on the Lebanon border, which has reduced attacks by 90%.